Genetic engineering is the process in which the new DNA manually added to an organism. Important enzymes involved in genetic engineering are:-

 - Kornberg et al (1956) in E.coli worked out DNA polymerase I with molecular weight 1,09,000 daltons, having a single polypeptide chain of 1,000 amino acid residues.

-The DNA of vector is circular and when it was linearized to join with the foreign DNA, then a problem arises as cohesive ends bind itself instead of the other DNA fragment.
+The DNA of the vector is circular and when it was linearized to join with the foreign DNA, then a problem arises as cohesive ends bind itself instead of the other DNA fragment.

 - Alkaline phosphates prevent self-ligation of the vector and increase the frequency of production of recombinant DNA molecules.

-Important role of recombinant DNA technology
+The important role of recombinant DNA technology

 - Recombinant DNA technology is useful in knowing defective genes in the fetuses. some of the genes can also be repaired.